brandonangell30/Calculator/my-app/src/README.md

-This is a calculator I made using CSS and React, it only runs on local host.
+This is a calculator I made using CSS, React, and JavaScript/TypeScript, It only runs on local host.